glassandboxb/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail, this quote emphasizes that over-concentrating on small optimizations early in development can introduce unnecessary complexity and bugs, potentially causing more issues than it solves.
 It's wiser to ensure your code is correct, well-structured, and easily understood before refining for speed or efficiency.

+# 2024-02-22
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity; it breeds bugs and maintenance nightmares.
+Remember that code is read far more often than it is written, so write with future maintainers in mind.
+Also, embrace modularity and reuse, as they enhance readability, scalability, and resilience of your software."

+"Another pearl: 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing correct, clear code first.
+Optimize only when you have proven performance bottlenecks through profiling, not based on assumptions or hunches.
+Lastly, 'Code is like humor.
+When you have to explain it, it’s bad.'
+This reminds us that good code should be self-explanatory and intuitive, minimizing the need for extensive comments."